EmilHvitfeldt/smltar/docs/07_ml_classification.md

 #> # A tibble: 5 x 7
 #>    penalty .metric  .estimator  mean     n std_err .config
 #>      <dbl> <chr>    <chr>      <dbl> <int>   <dbl> <chr>
-#> 1 0.00234  accuracy multiclass 0.733    10 0.00243 Preprocessor1_Model10
+#> 1 0.00234  accuracy multiclass 0.755    10 0.00220 Preprocessor1_Model10
-#> 2 0.00127  accuracy multiclass 0.728    10 0.00226 Preprocessor1_Model09
+#> 2 0.00428  accuracy multiclass 0.751    10 0.00238 Preprocessor1_Model11
-#> 3 0.00428  accuracy multiclass 0.727    10 0.00211 Preprocessor1_Model11
+#> 3 0.00127  accuracy multiclass 0.749    10 0.00273 Preprocessor1_Model09
-#> 4 0.000695 accuracy multiclass 0.721    10 0.00199 Preprocessor1_Model08
+#> 4 0.00785  accuracy multiclass 0.740    10 0.00219 Preprocessor1_Model12
-#> 5 0.00785  accuracy multiclass 0.716    10 0.00207 Preprocessor1_Model12
+#> 5 0.000695 accuracy multiclass 0.740    10 0.00451 Preprocessor1_Model08
 ```

-The accuracy metric naturally extends to multiclass tasks, but even the very best value is quite low at 73.3%, significantly lower than for the binary case in Section \@ref(tunelasso).
+The accuracy metric naturally extends to multiclass tasks, but even the very best value is quite low at 75.5%, significantly lower than for the binary case in Section \@ref(tunelasso).
 This is expected since multiclass classification is a harder task than binary classification.

 <div class="rmdwarning">
 <p>In binary classification, there is one right answer and one wrong answer; in this case, there is one right answer and <em>eight</em> wrong answers.</p>